db-keli/db-keli/README.md

 👋 Hi there !!!!!
 I'm Kekeli

-👨 I'm a Self Taught Machine Learning Engineer passionate about building autonomous models to help increase productivity and make work easier.
+👨 I'm a self learning computer programmer passionate about building autonomous models to help increase productivity and make work easier.

 🧠 Machine Learning is not the only one!
 Also,
 - I am a robotics tutor at Aaenics Engineering LTD, leading students in IoT projects with the arduino and programming in C